department-of-veterans-affairs/va.gov-team/products/identity/Research/Remote_Identity_Proofing_and_MFA.md

     * Pilot 3: 10/17 @ 10:45 AM ET

 ### Research sessions
-* The team is asking for a 1 - 2 day pause in between the first 12 participants and the second segment of 12 participants.
-We will come back at the end of day 2 with updated demographic asks based on learnings from the first 12 sessions.
+* The team is asking for a week pause in between the first 12 participants and the second segment of 12 participants.
+We will come back with updated demographic asks based on learnings from the first 12 sessions.
 * The study will resume after secondary recruitment, we the standard 5 business days that Perigean needs for recruitment effort.
-* Planned dates of research: Oct 31st- Nov 10th
+* Planned dates of research:
+	* First round of researh: Nov 10th- Nov 18th
+	* Break in reasearch- No sessions, **the week of Nov 21st** is set aside for recruitment
+	* Second round of research: Nov 30th- Dec 9th

 ### Length of sessions